Medical Letter for Extenuating Circumstances at University

 Unique QR verification code for instant panel authentication

-The sustained impact statement is the most critical element — it is what MC panels are specifically looking for, and what distinguishes a proper extenuating circumstances letter from a standard sick note.
-If your university’s MC form has a section for a doctor to complete directly, upload it with your application and our GP will complete it where the clinical evidence supports doing so.
+The sustained impact statement is the most critical element.
+It is what MC panels are specifically looking for, and what distinguishes a proper extenuating circumstances letter from a standard sick note.
+If your university's MC form has a section for a doctor to complete directly, upload it with your application and our GP will complete it where the clinical evidence supports doing so.

 How Universities Use Mitigating Circumstances Evidence